miramud/CountDown-JavaScript-Project/README.md

 # CountDown-JavaScript-Project
 This project was designed using HTML, CSS and Vanilla JavaScript.
-## Please ensure to run it on the VS Code Live Server
+## Please ensure to run it on the VS Code Live Server for better CSS experience